Maia Tabet: Career

 is in production with Syracuse University Press.
-Her seventh book-length work, provisionally titled Children of the Dew, by the late Palestinian author, poet, and journalist Mohammad al-As'ad, is forthcoming with Tilted Axis Press in a co-translation with Anaheed al-Hardan.
+Her seventh book-length work, provisionally titled Children of the Dew, by the late Palestinian author, poet, and journalist Mohammad al-As'ad, is forthcoming from Tilted Axis Press in a co-translation with Anaheed al-Hardan.

 Tabet has also translated short stories, novel excerpts, and lyrical essays by Iman Humaydan, Najwa Barakat, Alawiya Subh, Hala Kawtharani, Abbas Beydoun, and Elias Khoury (Lebanon); Khaled Khalifa and Zakaria Tamer (Syria); Elias Farkouh and Hisham Bustani (Jordan); Ahmed Fagih (Libya); Habib Selmi (Tunisia); Luay Hamza Abbas (Iraq); Ali Muqri (Yemen); Amir Tag Elsir (Sudan); Bassam Almusallam, Jassim Al-Shammarie, and Estabraq Ahmad (Kuwait); and Ziad Abdallah (UAE).
 Her work has appeared in The Common, Banipal: Magazine of Modern Arab Literature, Fikrun wa Fann (a publication of the Goethe Institut), Portal 9, Rusted Radishes, Words without Borders, The Punch Magazine, Barricade, and the Journal of Palestine Studies, among others.

+Personal life

-In addition to her commitment to social justice issues and the environment, maia tabet has an abiding interest in the history of food and the art of cooking.
-She is the mother of two adult daughters, and is the proud teta of Layla.
+In addition to her commitment to social justice issues and the environment, Maia Tabet has an interest in the history of food and the art of cooking.
+She is the mother of two adult daughters, and has a granddaughter named Layla.